Darth-Apple/simple-php-templates/readme.txt

  - Load nested templates with [@template:mytemplate] tags.
  - Clean, simple syntax.

-This template engine is much more lightweight than alternative engines, and is packed with features for its size.
 This engine is ideal for small, simple projects that need a capable, secure, and fast template engine.
 Installation is quick and easy, and the overhead is minimal.

 ----------------------------------------------------------------------
 INSTALLATION:
 ----------------------------------------------------------------------

+- To install, simply include the "template_engine.php" file in your application.
-- Installation is as simple as including the template.php file included with this repository.
-Documentation on how to set your engine up is provided below.
+- Documentation on how to set your engine up is provided below.
 - Note that specific paths are present for language variables, template folders, and cache directories.
 Edit these as needed in the configuration settings within the template.php file.

+  - Default Template Directory: templates/[templatename].html
+  - Default Language Directory: languages/[locale]/lang_file.lang.php
+  - Default Cache directory: templates/cache/template.php (this is handled internally, simply create the directory and you're done!)

+* For languages, see the $templates->lang_load() documentation.
+A sample language file is provided.
+   - you will need to explicitely call $templates->lang_load("filename") in order to load a new language file for use.
+   - This was done so that larger applications don't require every language variable to be loaded for every page.
+This can result in lower memory usage and faster load times.

 -------------------------------
 index.php